LucasMolleman/Molleman_Kurvers_vandenBos/readme.txt

-These files contain the data and code for "Unleashing the BEAST - a brief measure of human social information use".
+These files contain the data and code for "Unleashing the BEAST - a brief measure of human social information use" by Lucas Molleman, Ralf H.J.M.
+Kurvers and Wouter van den Bos; Evolution and Human Behaviour (2019).

 This folder contains the following documents: